apache/flink/docs/content/docs/dev/configuration/advanced.md

 There are two main reasons for this design:

-- Some Hadoop interaction happens in Flink's core, possibly before the user application is started.
+- Some Hadoop interactions happen in Flink's core, possibly before the user application is started.
   These include setting up HDFS for checkpoints, authenticating via Hadoop's Kerberos tokens, or deploying on YARN.